mlsanigeria/AI-Hacktober-MLSA/CONTRIBUTING.md

 ### Contribution Guidelines

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine and follow the [procedure to setup locally](https://github.com/mlsanigeria/AI-Hacktober-MLSA/blob/main/CONTRIBUTING.md#how-to-install-dependencies-and-work-on-project-locally).

 2. Create a folder under the `Project_1` directory with the following naming convention:
    - Folder Name: `Image_Classification_{GitHub_Username}`